myrsiniioannou/AutomaticMelodicHarmonization/README.md

-# Automatic Melodic Harmonization fromSymbolic Melody Using BLSTM Networks
+# Automatic Melodic Harmonization from Symbolic Melody Using BLSTM Networks